samwhelp/ubuntu-iso-builder-template/README.md

 * Current default version: `Ubuntu 25.10 (Questing Quokka)`
 * Currently it still uses `initramfs-tools` and has not switched to `dracut`.
+* Currently it still uses `coreutils-from-gnu` and has not switched to `coreutils-from-uutils`.